Bearwood Primary School

 • Visits to their new classroom to spend some time with their new teacher

-• A transition booklet / Social Story to take home which includes photographs of the new classroom and staff, explanations of new routines and a welcome to the child
+• Where appropriate, a transition booklet / Social Story to take home which includes photographs of the new classroom and staff, explanations of new routines and a welcome to the child

 • Some children may be invited to an extra transition day before the beginning of term in September